Dear Lord, please give us the grace not to allow the fear of the unknown to control our lives

-God, please give us the grace to glorify you and to enjoy you.
+Dear Lord, please give us the grace to turn from our fears and to place our absolute trust in you.